leangen/graphql-spqr-spring-boot-starter/README.md

         return (config, current) -> {
             List<ResolverBuilder> resolverBuilders = new ArrayList<>();

-            //add a custom subtype of PublicResolverBuilder that only exposes a method of it's called "greeting" resolverBuilders.add(new PublicResolverBuilder() {
+            //add a custom subtype of PublicResolverBuilder that only exposes a method if it's called "greeting" resolverBuilders.add(new PublicResolverBuilder() {
                 @Override
                 protected boolean isQuery(Method method) {